STEMarts Lab Team

 Dr. Steven Goldfarb, physicist, ATLAS Experiment at CERN.

-Steven is an experimental particle physicist working for the University of Melbourne on the ATLAS Experiment at CERN.
-He chairs the International Particle Physics Outreach Group, coordinates University of Michigan undergraduate research programs at CERN, serves on the QuarkNew Advisory Board, and is a fellow of the American Physical Society, serving on the Committee for Informing the Public.
-Steve frequently gives public talks on science, discovery and international collaboration, co-wrote a popular TED Ed video “The basics of the Higgs boson” and, most importantly, fronts the world-famous Canettes Blues Band.
+Steve is an experimental particle physicist working for the University of Melbourne on the ATLAS Experiment at CERN.
+He is a Fellow of the American Physical Society, coordinates University of Michigan undergraduate research programs at CERN, serves as an ATLAS Diversity & Inclusion Contact, and fronts the world renowned Canettes Blues Band.
 Steven has been an advisor for STEMarts Lab since 2013 and a key collaborator for the Projecting Particles project.

 Dr. Johan Sebastian Bonilla, CERN physicist, Postdoctoral at University of California, Davis